 Dental Chews And Treats

 The best alternative to grizzle and appropriate bones for keeping your cat or dog’s teeth and gums healthy are the new generation of dog and cat chews.
-Within the last few years, a number of companies have developed heat and injection pressure-molding processes that produce flavorful, digestible treats that are hard enough to keep a pet’s teeth clean.
+Within the last few years, a number of companies have developed heat and injection pressure-molding processes that produce flavorful, digestible treats that are hard enough to keep your pet’s teeth clean.
 Most have a high content of cross-linked (“beaded”) potato starch.
 Some contain similarly processed corn starch and calcium carbonate.
-In the vast majority of pets, given in appropriate amounts, they are safely digested.
+In the vast majority of pets, when given in appropriate amounts, they are safely digested.
 One of the new ones, Milkbone™’s “Brushing Chews” for example, contain rice flour, modified food starch and chicken by-product meal as their first three ingredients.
 Because these products are so effective, there is a lot of jockeying for sales volume and claims-hype within the industry. (see here) A number of manufacturer-generated studies (not the most unbiased source of information) appear to find them helpful. (read here & here)

 Extraction Of Diseased And Loose Teeth